 - If you're making a sandwich, mix up the bread your using and try pitta pockets, wraps, rye bread or sourdough

 - Sandwiches every day can get a little boring, try grain bowls using wholegrain pasta, couscous, quinoa or brown rice

 - Salads are so versatile, you can use up your leftovers and throw in whatever you have in your cupboard.
 Make sure you include a source of protein (meat, fish, cheese, legumes), a carbohydrate base (brown rice, quinoa, sweet potato) and some healthy fats (avocado, extra virgin olive oil, nuts)

 - Make your own salad dressing such as extra virgin olive oil combined with lemon juice, balsamic vinegar, mustard, salt and pepper, or try a yogurt dressing with mint, lemon, garlic, olive oil and salt and pepper.

 5. Fill up on fibre and protein

-Fibre and protein rich foods will fill you up and keep you satisfied for longer, so try to include these in your lunchbox.
+Fibre and protein can help fill you up and keep you satisfied for longer, so try to include these in your lunchbox.
 Add grains and pulses like black beans, chickpeas and quinoa to soups and salads, and use leftover chicken and salmon in sandwiches and salad.

 Mid-afternoon you often need a little snack to keep you going until dinner.
 Make sure your snacks contain fibre and protein so will fill you up and not leave you wanting more.
-This will also help stabilise your blood sugar levels and keep hunger at bay.
+Foods high in certain types of fibre can help to keep your blood sugar levels steady, and a wise, planned snack keeps hunger at bay.
 See our ideas below: